Aetherinox/csf-firewall/docs/docs/usage/prepost.md

 <br />

 The script itself is very easy to use.
-We make sure to edit the list `BLACKLIST_PORTS` and populate it with ports we absolutely do not want giving access to:
+We make sure to edit the list `BLACKLIST_PORTS` and populate it with ports we do not want the outside world being able to access.

 ``` bash
 BLACKLIST_PORTS=$(cat <<EOF